dorkodu/loom/README.md

 It's a simple CLI util written in PHP.
 We created it to solve autoloading problem in a simple & efficient way.\
 It is minimalistic, it works offline, and on a per project basis.

-See [the project website](https://libre.dorkodu.com/loom) for further knowledge and documentation.
+See [the project website](https://libre.dorkodu.com/loom) for more knowledge and documentation.

 Installation / Usage